-- (b) the Oil Company may proportionately over the period from the opening of the foreign currency account until the beginning of the Excess Period pay into the account part of its foreign currency earnings until the balance in the account has reached the permitted level; - (c) the Oil Company shall hold the foreign currency paid into the foreign currency account under this subclause until the Excess Petiod and in respect of that currency the Oil Company shall not be subject to any order under Section 11 of the Foreign Exchange Regulations; - (d) during the Excess Petiod the Oil Company may apply the foreign currency held under this subclause to meet its obligations to pay foreign currency of the type referred to in Clause 10.6(a); and - (e) at the end of the Excess Petiod, the Oil Company shall use the remaining balance of foreign currency held under this subclause to putchase kina. - 10.8 Where at any time after the commencement of Production- - (a) the sum of- - the amount of foleign currency retained outside Papua New Guinea under Clause 10.6; and - (ii) the amount held in a foreign outrehoy account under Clause 10.7, - by any of the Oil Companies is, as a result of any discounstances which the Oil Company would claim was folce majente under Clause 14.2 not sufficient to meet its obligations of the type referred to in Clause 10.6(a) and (b) before any Approved Dividends are paid in accordance with Clause 10.6(c); and - (b) the Oil Company has surplus funds in Papua New Guinea in kina, the Oil Company may without any further authority purchase foreign currency with those surplus kina funds and territ it overseas to meet its obligations of the type referred to in Clause 10.6(a) and (b) as they fall due, until foreign currency is again available for this purpose under Clause 10.6 or Clause 10.7.
+- (c) the Oil Company shall hold the foreign currency paid into the foreign currency account under this subclause until the Excess Period and in respect of that currency the Oil Company shall not be subject to any order under Section 11 of the Foreign Exchange Regulations; - (d) during the Excess Period the Oil Company may apply the foreign currency held under this subclause to meet its obligations to pay foreign currency of the type referred to in Clause 10.6(a); and - (e) at the end of the Excess Period, the Oil Company shall use the remaining balance of foreign currency held under this subclause to purchase kina. - 10.8 Where at any time after the commencement of Production- - (a) the sum of- - (i) the amount of foreign currency retained outside Papua New Guinea under Clause 10.6; and - (ii) the amount held in a foreign currency account under Clause 10.7, by any of the Oil Companies is, as a result of any circumstances which the Oil Company would claim was force majeure under Clause 14.2 not sufficient to meet its obligations of the type referred to in Clause 10.6(a) and (b) before any Approved Dividends are paid in accordance with Clause 10.6(c); and the Oil Company may without any further authority purchase foreign currency with those surplus kina funds and remit it overseas to meet its obligations of the type referred to in Clause 10.6(a) and (b) as they fall due, until foreign currency is again available for this purpose under Clause 10.6 or Clause 10.7.